Kʼicheʼ language: Focus Antipassive

-Agent question (Mondloch 1981:227)

-Agent relative (Mondloch 1981:229)

 This constraint only applies to the subjects of transitive verbs.
 Subjects of intransitive verbs can be extracted without adding the Focus Antipassive:

 Mondloch (1981) provides an extensive discussion of the exceptions to the constraint on the extraction of ergative subjects.
-Further discussions of the Focus Antipassive in K’iche’ appear in Larsen (1987), Pye (1989) and Hale (1998).
+Further discussions of the Focus Antipassive in Kʼicheʼ appear in Larsen (1987), Pye (1989) and Hale (1998).

 Verb Complementation

-K'iche' has finite and non-finite types of verb complement clauses.
+Kʼicheʼ has finite and non-finite types of verb complement clauses.

 Finite complement clause

 Non-finite complement clauses

-K'iche' uses nominalized verbs in non-finite complement clauses.
+Kʼicheʼ uses nominalized verbs in non-finite complement clauses.
 Nominalized verbs are nouns and are used as such, e.g. after a preposition.
-Mondloch claims that K’iche’ does not have a way to nominalize transitive verbs directly.
+Mondloch claims that Kʼicheʼ does not have a way to nominalize transitive verbs directly.
 Transitive verbs must be converted to intransitive verbs by a passive or antipassive change in voice before they can be nominalized (1981:101).